HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Data and Methods

 \item[$\boldsymbol{W_{2P50}}$:] Width of the {\hi} line measured at 50\% of the peak flux density on either side of the profile (or the overall peak flux density in the case of a single-peaked profile).
-The location of the 50\% peak flux density level is estimated using linear interpolation. \item[$\boldsymbol{W_{F50}}$:] Width of the {\hi} line measured at 50\% of the peak flux density on either side of the profile.
-The 50\% flux density level is estimated using linear fits ($f=a+bv$) to each side of the profile between 15-85\% of the peak flux (minus the rms noise) on either side of the profile. \item[$\boldsymbol{\Delta s}$:] Correction for linewidth overestimation due to instrumental broadening following \citet{Springob05}, defined as
+The location of the 50\% peak flux density level is estimated using linear interpolation.
+The width is corrected for instrumental broadening and cosmological stretch.

+\item[$\boldsymbol{W_{F50}}$:] Width of the {\hi} line measured at 50\% of the peak flux density on either side of the profile.
+The 50\% flux density level is estimated using linear fits ($f=a+bv$) to each side of the profile between 15-85\% of the peak flux (minus the rms noise) on either side of the profile The width is corrected for instrumental broadening and cosmological stretch.